 More on Hormone Health…

-We’re currently running a video series in our Fitter 365 Membership site covering nutritional and lifestyle support on balancing hormones naturally, contraceptive alternatives and guidance on how to support your body whilst taking the contraceptive pill or after discontinuing a prescription.
-I’ll also be discussing the coil, hormone injections and HRT for symptoms of the menopause in blogs over the coming weeks so look out for those coming soon 🙂 It’s £1 to join Fitter 365 which is less than buying a cup of green tea so make one at home and come and join us instead!
+Over in our Fitter 365 Membership site we have lots of advice covering nutritional and lifestyle support on balancing hormones naturally, contraceptive alternatives and guidance on how to support your body whilst taking the contraceptive pill or after discontinuing a prescription.
+I’ll also be discussing the coil, hormone injections and HRT for symptoms of the menopause in blogs over the coming weeks so look out for those coming soon 🙂 It’s FREE to join Fitter 365 for the first two weeks, come and hang out with us there!